-GitOps leverages an agent like Flux that is connected to all Git repositories in a system and owns the deployment of changes from these systems into production.
-Along with that, Flux also integrates with Helm to manage the YAML files that define the state of the production Kubernetes system.
+GitOps leverages an agent like Flux CD that is connected to all Git repositories in a system and owns the deployment of changes from these systems into production.
+Along with that, Flux also CD integrates with Helm to manage the YAML files that define the state of the production Kubernetes system.

-Flux has built-in drift detection capabilities that make it a powerful management layer for applications and infrastructure.
+Flux CD has built-in drift detection capabilities that make it a powerful management layer for applications and infrastructure.
 Flux monitors the state of production Kubernetes clusters and reconciles them to their original declared state.
 Whenever Flux notices a deviation from the original state, it fires off an alert.
 Flux can also be set to automatically rollback changes so that the production system stays faithful to the declared state.

 Trusted Delivery Builds on Drift Detection

 Trusted delivery is the use of policies and guardrails to be alerted when any new change would cause a system to deviate from its declared state.
 Magalix (now part of Weaveworks) is a great example of a solution that enables trusted delivery, by detecting potential problems with security, resilience and coding standards in the configuration before it gets automatically deployed to your clusters.
 Magalix ensures your systems stay compliant.

 As the technology stack evolves and becomes more complex and automated, preventing drift will become more important.
 By leveraging Kubernetes along with GitOps, you can unify operations end-to-end and prevent the possibility of drift.
 A solution like Weave GitOps has built-in defaults to enable trusted delivery and advanced features like rollback of non-compliant changes.
 All this combines to bring granular control and advanced capabilities.
 GitOps makes systems reliable and predictable and is the way forward to prevent drift in cloud-native systems.